Dr-Dream/nats-sandbox/README.md

 we will need something that will expose it for us.
 At least we want to reach ingress controllers.
 Fortunately, k3d have load balancer out of the box.
 So all LoadBalancer services balanced on each node of the cluster.

-For each cluster, we also have special container to expose LoadBalancer services to the host which is called 'k3d-[cluster name]-serverlb'.
+For each cluster, we also have a special container to expose LoadBalancer services to the host which is called 'k3d-[cluster name]-serverlb'.

 It will expose all services with type LoadBalancer to host machine.